Greater Manchester Mayoral Election 2024

 Based on thousands of scientific studies, in 2021 the WHO significantly reduced its air quality recommendations and clarified that while any level of air pollution is unhealthy, NO2 should not exceed 10μg/m3 as an annual mean, and PM2.5 should not exceed 5μg/m3.

-In one of the richest countries of the world, nobody should be forced to breathe toxic air and we urge Greater Manchester’s next Mayor to outline a pathway towards this level of air pollution locally, with clear interim targets that ensure accountability.
+In one of the richest countries of the world, nobody should be forced to breathe toxic air and we urged Greater Manchester’s next Mayor to outline a pathway towards this level of air pollution locally, with clear interim targets to ensure accountability.

 2. Increasing the percentage of primary schools with a permanent school street to 25% within 5 years.